3D Printing

 Performance and Productivity in 3D Printing

 Large-format parts, high volumes, maximum productivity - 3D printing with granules opens up new application areas for additive manufacturing.
-Additive manufacturing technology is advancing rapidly.
-3D printing is becoming a well-established manufacturing process in a growing number of industry sectors.
-Directly processing thermoplastic pellets using screw extrusion for a layer-by-layer deposition in additive manufacturing makes high production speeds and large parts possible.
+3D printing is becoming a well-established manufacturing process in a growing number of industry sectors, including the automotive, transportation and renewable energy sectors.
+Directly processing thermoplastic pellets using screw extrusion in additive manufacturing enables high production speeds of up to 400 mm/s, high output rates > 2 kg/h and build volumes in the cubic meter range.

 Image dimensions not found